 Before you start marketing your products and making your Instagram shoppable, it’s important to establish a community of your target customers.
 Why?
 Because you want to reach them easily and quickly with promotions and offers, convey your brand message, and nurture them to become customers (and eventually ambassadors).How can you do this?
 Let’s start with tagging.
 Hashtags to be precise.

-In order to get your content in front of the right people, you need to reference it properly with the correct Instagram hashtags.
+In order to get your content in front of the right people, you need to reference it properly with Instagram hashtags.
 The aim is to appear in the search results of the hashtags your ideal follower/target customer is searching for.You’re going to want to select specific hashtags that aren’t already saturated with associated content so your content doesn’t get lost.
 If a hashtag has millions of posts referenced under it, your post is extremely unlikely to rank (unless of course, you’re Kim Kardashian).
 You can find out how many associated posts a tag has by simply entering into the Instagram app search bar.

 Stick to more specific, long-tail hashtags that have fewer associated posts – and only choose hashtags that are relevant to your account and the content you’re posting.
 No spammy hashtags such as #followforfollow!
 These will devalue your content and won’t bring you the right kind of loyal followers you want to attract.